wolftype/versor/Notes.md

   'PointPair' is also 'Par'
   'Circle' is also 'Cir'

-  Pnt p <= Cir k returns the Tangent to Circle k at Point p Pnt p ^ k.dual() returns the orthogonal "plunge" of k through p and the inversion of p in k
+  Point p <= Cir k returns the Tangent to Circle k at Point p Point p ^ k.dual() returns the orthogonal "plunge" of k through p (and the inversion of p in k) Point p <= DualSphere dls is POSITIVE if p is within dls
+	relates to distance of p to dls by ....

 Extendors

   Group theory includes the notion of an Extendor (i.e. a Glide Plane or a Roto-inversion) A GLD (glide plane) is a Reflection followed by a Translation (or vice versa): a Line * FlatPoint
+  Not to be confused with Extensors (from tensor theory)

 Distances

   Dual Line and Point: ( pnt <= dll.runit() ).wt() seems to return -dist^2/2.0
   Dual Plane and Point: ( pnt <= dlp ) returns distance and which side of plane . .

-  Circle and Point: ( pnt <= cir ).wt()
+  Circle and Point: -( pnt <= cir ).wt()
+  Sphere and point: ( pnt <= dls).wt()

 TO DO
 ---